cfpb/ccdb5-ui/README.md

 ## Dependencies

-This application leverages a robust design system, which serves as the foundation for maintaining a consistent and cohesive user interface.
-While the design system relies on various components and libraries, we'll focus on the design system as a whole, eliminating the need to list each individual dependency.

-For detailed information about the design system and its underlying components, please refer to the official [Design System Documentation](https://thedesignsystem.guide/documentation).
-The design system provides standardized styling, controls, and guidelines, ensuring a unified user experience throughout the application.
+This application relies on a [robust Design System](https://cfpb.github.io/design-system/) to maintain a consistent and cohesive user interface.

 It also contains portions adapted from: